jagga44-cloud/fetcherr/README.md

 ## Current Limitations

 - Anime has not been validated thoroughly yet
-- Some metadata may still be enriched by Infuse itself
+- Some metadata may still be enriched by Vidhub itself
 - `Logo` image behavior may vary by client